 The property remained in the Marshall family until 1911 when it was sold to the City of Richmond, but the house was saved from demolition by local preservationists.
 The John Marshall House has been a museum since 1913 and contains the largest collection of furnishings and memorabilia associated with the Marshall’s family and career.
 Visitors to the site can enjoy a guided tour of the house including the remarkable collection of original furnishings, take a stroll through the colorful garden, visit the museum shop, or even try their hand at the game of quoits (John Marshall’s favorite game).

 The Marshall House is walking distance from the Virginia State Capitol, the Library of Virginia, and the Valentine Richmond History Center.

 |Friday and Saturday:||10:00 a.m. - 5:00 p.m.|

 |Children Under 6:||Free|

-Groups of ten or more are charged at a rate of $5.00 per person.
+Friday through Sunday groups of ten or more are charged at a rate of $7.00 per adult and $6.00 per youth.
+Monday through Thursday general tours for up to fifteen people are $100 per hour, and any additional visitors increase the price in intervals: 1-15 visitors: $100, 15-30 visitors: $200, and so on.
 Group tours are available at any time by arrangements made no less than one week in advance of the visit.
-The minimum charge for groups on non-scheduled open days is $100.

 The John Marshall House is located in Richmond's historic Court End at 818 East Marshall Street.
 It is within walking distance of both the State Capitol and the Convention Center.